Get started by searching below:

 Nursing Home Abuse Statistics

-While nursing home abuse statistics can be disturbing, it is essential to learn how common the problem is.
-This is especially true if you have a loved one living in a nursing home, assisted living facility, or another long-term care facility.
+While nursing home abuse statistics can be disturbing, it’s important to learn how common the problem is if you have a loved one in a nursing home, assisted living facility, or another long-term care facility.

 The term “nursing home abuse” often brings physical injuries to mind.
 However, it may also include neglect, sexual assault, emotional harm, and other issues.
 It’s important to know which type of nursing home abuse your loved one is suffering from so you can properly help them.

-Physical nursing home abuse can cause bruises, cuts, or broken bones and may be hidden or unreported by staff.
+Physical abuse in nursing homes can cause bruises, cuts, or broken bones and may be hidden or unreported by staff.

 Example: A Colorado woman with Alzheimer's suffered multiple injuries.
 The staff hid the fact that her caregiver, a convicted felon, had inflicted the injuries.